DevExpress/devextreme-documentation/api-reference/10 UI Components/dxCalendar/1 Configuration/dateSerializationFormat.md

 Specifies the date-time value serialization format.

 ---
-Date-time serialization involves converting date-time objects into a string format for storage or transmission.
+Date-time serialization involves date-time value conversion into a string format for storage or transmission.
 To ensure proper format detection, specify this property.

 Use LDML patterns to pass [custom format strings](/Documentation/Guide/Common/Value_Formatting/#Format_UI_Component_Values/Custom_Format_String) to this property.